JuanJFarina/juanjfarina.github.io/content/architecture_101.md

 ## Domain Driven Design

-DDD, as it name implies, is an architecture design philosophy that puts the business domain in the center of the design.
+DDD, as its name implies, is an architecture design philosophy that puts the business domain in the center of the design.
 It's not uncommon to hear older engineers say "first, design your data models and choose your database", which is a database-centric approach, but this shifted when complexity in business